ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: The Proposed Method

 \subsection{Algorithm Summary}

 Algorithm~\ref{algo:sample} illustrates the sampling procedure of \sys.
-It first calculates the generalization ability measurements (Line 2) and converts them to influence (Line 3).
-After that, it ranks the sampled configurations (Lines 4-6) and combines the rankings with the computed influence (Line 7).
-Algorithm~\ref{algo:framework} shows the pseudo-code of the \sys framework.
-It follows a typical BO procedure while replacing the original EI-maximizing selection with the combined ranking-minimizing procedure (Line 4).
+It first computes the generalization ability measurements $G$ (Line 2) and converts them to influence $I$ (Line 3).
+Then, it ranks the sampled configurations (Lines 4-6) and combines the rankings (Line 7). \sys follows a typical BO framework by replacing the original EI-maximizing procedure with the combined ranking-minimizing procedure.